Cyber-Neuron/inception_v3/README.md

 ```

 ### Modification
-1. Fixed the multi-thread problem when predict.
+1. Fixed the multi-thread problem during prediction (In a low efficiency way.
+LOL).
 2. Print the file name and corresponding prediction result.